asiriPiyajanaka/blott_news/README.md

 • Routing with MaterialApp.router for clean and declarative navigation.
 • Clean and modular structure with components like ThemeNotifier.

+Environment Setup

+To run this project, you need to create an .env file in the root directory of the Flutter application.
+The .env file should include all the necessary environment variables for API keys and other configurations.

 Technologies Used

 Core Frameworks and Tools